ninahonyango/python-port-scanner/README.md

 - Scan a remote host for misconfigured open ports

-- Educational practice for learning about TCP/IP and network reconnaissance
+- For learning about TCP/IP and network reconnaissance

 ---

 🛡️ Legal Disclaimer

-This tool is for educational purposes only.
-Do not use it to scan networks without proper authorization.
+This tool is for educational purposes only, and should not be used to scan networks without proper authorization.
 Unauthorized port scanning is illegal in many jurisdictions.

 ---